“I rejoiced with those who said to

 me, ‘Let us go to the house of the LORD.’”
 Psalm 122.1

-Our family enjoys hiking in the Rocky Mountains.
+Our family enjoys hiking in the Rocky Mountains (I even still have my old good bouldering shoes reminding my passion for mountains).
 For a long time, living at the foothills of the Rockies, we could get to great trails quickly.
 When the children were young, they all had the challenges of their first hikes.
 We’d start with them in a backpack!
 Then they would begin to walk on short hikes.
 We’d increase the distance.
 They’d inevitably complain as the length of our hikes increased.
 When they started to grow tired, guess what?
 We’d sing.
 I actually had a collection of songs that would help them climb to forget how tired they were.
 They were my “hill climbing choruses.”
 Singing almost always helped my young children make it to the top.
 When we reached our beautiful destination, we’d break out lunch and have a mountain top feast.

 In the Psalms we actually have a collection of hill climbing choruses that Israel used as they journeyed toward Jerusalem.
 You can find them in Psalms 120-134.